paulhomes/DotNetOMIDemo/README.md

 Open the _DotNetOMIDemo.sln_ file in Microsoft Visual Studio.
 Resolve any broken references to the SAS assemblies by pointing to the location of your _SAS Integration Technologies Client_ installation.
-The demo includes references to the following SAS assemblies:
+The demo includes references to the following SAS assemblies (which for me are all in C:\Program Files\SAS\SharedFiles\Integration Technologies):
+* UserContext.dll
+* Utilities.dll
-* SASOMIInterop.dll (which for me is in C:\Program Files\SAS\SharedFiles\Integration Technologies)
+* SASOMIInterop.dll

 Use the _BUILD_ > _Build Solution_ menu items to generate the _DotNetOMIDemo.exe_ file in
 the _bin/Release_ directory.
 If you have the SAS Integration Technologies Client references